tsengwoody/WorldVoice/readme.md

 * Ignore numbers when detecting language, ignore common punctuation when detecting language: When checked, numbers and common punctuation will be considered part of the main speech role's language.
 * Enhance voice commands: This allows the program to automatically detect language and determine when to add pauses for voice commands before or after NVDA's symbol processing.
 Selecting "after symbol processing" can prevent conflicts with other voice module add-ons (e.g., Instant Translate).

-Speech Engine: You can choose the voice engine you want to enable, with VE, OneCore, and aisound as the default options.
+Speech Engine: You can choose the voice engine you want to enable.

-Others:

-* OneCore rate boost: When checked, OneCore's speech role will be faster.
-* VE wait factor: Set the pause length for VE voice sessions to start and end (each session ends when encountering a period or switching speech roles, then starts a new session).
+# WorldVoice update log

+## v3.8

+* Update readme
+* Remove some menu

 # WorldVoice